SkylineCommunications/dataminer-docs/connector-help/connector_help/SeaChange_TraxIS_Log_Reader.md

 ## About

-The SeaChange TraxIS Log Reader driver **processes log files** from the video-on-demand (VoD) platform in order to mitigate platform issues.
+The SeaChange TraxIS Log Reader connector **processes log files** from the video-on-demand (VoD) platform in order to mitigate platform issues.

 ### Version Info